didier-wenzek/odist/README.md

 In a parallel or distributed setting (latter is not yet implemented), a former collection is broken into parts, one per computing unit.
-These parts are processed in parallel to produce result parts which has to be reduced in a final outcome.
+These parts are processed in parallel to produce partial results which has to be reduced in a final outcome.
-A key point is how the former dataset is distributed over computing units.
+A key point, for performance, is how the former dataset is distributed over computing units.

     (* Sequential computation *)
     (* 15.6 s on my desktop *)